Cinnamon Pie Crust Cookies

 • Preheat oven to 350°F

-• Roll the dough out to about 1/4″ on a silicone mat.
+• Roll the pie crust out to about ¼″ on a silicone mat.

 • Cut with small cookie cutters.
-Before transferring them to a cookie sheet bake, I went ahead and spread melted butter on each cookie and sprinkled them with cinnamon sugar.
+Before transferring them to a cookie sheet bake, brush some melted over each piece and sprinkle them with cinnamon sugar.
 This keeps them from sticking to the pan.

 • Bake until golden brown, about 8 minutes.